GSA/ficam-pacs/pages/pacs_what_is_a_pacs.md

 permalink: /what-is-pacs/
 ---

-## What Is a Physical Access Control System?

 A Physical Access Control System (PACS) grants access to employees and contractors who work at or visit one site by electronically authenticating their PIV credentials.

 The following table defines common PACS components: